sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "Oh, shit."
 You bit your lip.
 "I... can understand why he wouldn't be happy with them then."

 She nodded.
 "But... you're not *from* the surface, are you?
-Not our surface. ...If... you'd let me learn about you, and do some tests...
+Not our surface.
+Assuming that you from the same place Jevil came from ...If... you'd let me learn about you, and do some tests...
 I could make a case for an exception for you.
 Not being a surface human.
 You... seem nice enough.
 O-or at least, you haven't tried to kill me."
 She awkwardly chuckled, trying to lighten the mood.

 You responded to the latter remark with a raised eyebrow.
 "Well... let me know what I can do to help you, I suppose.
 Uh - short of giving my life, of course."
 You had to at least return Alphys' awkward light-making joke.